Alicia Mary Retes, C.I.G., C.I.T.

 "POWERFUL AND HILARIOUS!"

-Tim Tingle, Oklahoma Choctaw, award-winning author and national storyteller.
+Award-winning author and national storyteller.

 Alicia promotes and supports other storytellers through Artist Standing Strong Together (ASST, "assist), a nonprofit dedicated to supporting a growing collective of Independent Artist whose mission is to connect t artists with resources.
 Founders Donna Washington and Sheila Arnold created ASST as a direct result of COVID.
 Monthly Special Programs (MSP) is an ASST Zoom program with varied topics.
 As a creative producer and Emcee, Alicia continues to design MSP programs.